Directed by: Timo Tjahjanto || Produced by: Todd Brown, Nick Spicer, Kimo Stamboel, Timo Tjahjanto, Sukhdev Singh, Mike

 Running Time: 121 minutes

 The latest sprout from the fertile action filmmaking ground lain by Gareth Evans and Iko Uwais is Timo Tjahjanto’s action-crime epic, The Night Comes for Us.
 Uwais and Evans, who essentially birthed an Indonesian filmmaking renaissance on their lonesome with their acclaimed Raid movies (2011, 2014), have planted their genre seeds into some of the most competitive action cinema since the 1990s.
-Tjahjanto and frequent colleague, Kimbo Stamboel (aka The Mo Brothers), have carried that torch forward with films like Killers (2014) and Headshot (2016), brutal, vicious pictures that retain the hardcore, unflinching violence and prolific blood squibs of The Raid 1 and 2.
+Tjahjanto and frequent colleague, Kimbo Stamboel (also known as The Mo Brothers), have carried that torch forward with films like Killers (2014) and Headshot (2016), brutal, vicious pictures that retain the hardcore, unflinching violence and prolific blood squibs of The Raid 1 and 2.
 Tjahjanto’s latest picture, The Night Comes for Us, may be the craziest, most over-the-top Indonesian New Wave (coinage, me!) film yet — which is saying something — as it combines the bloodiest, most gruesome tactics of its native predecessors into an impressive if not seamless whole.